 Dan Ahwa stays in a Deluxe Room with great views of the Malaysian capital

-Auckland to Singapore via Singapore Airlines for a quick 1.5 hour stopover at the very comfortable Changi Singapore Airport; followed by a quick 50-minute flight via Silk Air into KL.
+Getting there: Auckland to Singapore via Singapore Airlines for a quick 1.5 hour stopover at the very comfortable Changi Singapore Airport; followed by a quick 50-minute flight via Silk Air into KL.

 Check in: Arrived on a balmy Monday at 8pm.
 Hotel transfer was arranged — be prepared for the drive.
 Traffic was still hectic this time, and the normally 40-minute drive took about an hour and 15 minutes to get to the St. Regis.